 Continuing Professional Educational Units

 Your CPE transcripts should reflect six hours of ethics training for every three year period.
-You can take this, or other CPE units, through any Board-certified CPE provider.
+You can take this, or other CPE units, through any State Board certified CPE provider.
 You can find CPE opportunities at state or national accounting conferences, online webinars, or your local college or university.
 Look for courses that cover topics such as:

 - Business advisory services